oxheadalpha/teztnets/idiazabalnet-about.markdown

 ⚠️  Idiazabalnet does not upgrade and stays on the same protocol from genesis.

-⚠️  initially, 67% of the stake will belong to Nomadic Labs bakers, in order to faciliate debugging.
+⚠️  initially, 67% of the stake will belong to Nomadic Labs bakers, in order to facilitate debugging.

+⚠️ Our regular faucets created for each testnet does not work Idiazabalnet.
+The Baking Bad team's Telegram bot faucet should be used instead: https://t.me/tezos_faucet_bot
 ### Report bugs

 You are encouraged to run the baker in debug mode: